laetitiatureau/jetty-jersey-example/README.md

                 files will be deleted on shutdown)
  - http.port -- which port to run on          (optional, default: 8080)
  - http.uri  -- which interfaces to listen on (optional, default: http://0.0.0.0)
+ - webroot   -- path to the static web resources, i.e. html and js files (optional, default: read web resources from classpath/jar file)
+ - webcache  -- switch of grizzly's file cache by setting this to 'false' - slower but useful during development

 You can also start the server with with maven:

 ```